 The main instruments utilized at the Arizona LaserChron Center include a Nu Plasma multicollector ICPMS, a Thermo Element2 single-collector ICPMS, two Photon Machines Analyte G2 excimer lasers, and a Hitachi 3400N SEM, all of which are dedicated to ALC research.
 These instruments were acquired with support from the University of Arizona, the National Science Foundation, and ExxonMobil Upstream Research.

 Support for the Arizona LaserChron Center is provided by the NSF Instrumentation and Facilities Program.
-The center is a multi-user facility, available to all NSF-supported researchers and students as well as researchers from around the world.
+The center is a Community Facility, available to all NSF-supported researchers and students as well as researchers from around the world.
 NSF funding allows us to significantly reduce the cost of NSF-supported research, with additional support available to subsidize research conducted by students.
-Additional information about NSF multi-user facilities is available at http://www.nsf.gov/geo/ear/if/facil.jsp.
+Additional information about NSF Facilities is available at http://www.nsf.gov/geo/ear/if/facil.jsp.

 Check out our Welcome Video to learn more about the ALC.
 Please contact George Gehrels (Director of the ALC; email@example.com) for general questions about the lab, or Mark Pecha (Manager of the ALC; firstname.lastname@example.org) for specific information about analytical methods, schedules, costs, letters of collaboration, etc.

-We are continually adjusting how we operate in response to the evolving Covid-19 situation.
-As described in our Covid-19 video to see our methods of collaborating with researchers utilizing a combination of in-person visits and virtual sessions.
-As of March 2021, we are starting to encourage researchers to come to the lab for in-person sessions so long as stringent guidelines are followed.
-Please check out (and complete) our Re-Entry Form if interested.
+Please check out our Covid-19 video to see our methods of collaborating with researchers utilizing a combination of in-person visits and virtual sessions.
+As of March 2021, we are starting to encourage researchers to come to the lab for in-person sessions so long as stringent safety protocols are followed -- please check out our Re-Entry Form for more information.
 If you prefer to not travel, we are able to perform the analyses needed for your project, and you will be able to watch and participate in lab activities through live Zoom or TeamViewer sessions.
 Please contact Mark Pecha (email@example.com) or George Gehrels (firstname.lastname@example.org) to set up either of these arrangements and/or if you have questions or suggestions regarding ALC operation.